-RICs (Reuters Instrument Codes) are used by traders worldwide to track information on Thomson Reuters’ various financial information networks.
+RICs (Reuters Instrument Codes) are used by traders worldwide to track information on Thomson Reuters’ (now Refinitiv) various financial information networks.

 In 2009 the European Commission launched an investigation into the provision of financial data which marked the start of an important change.
 The investigation asserted that Thomson Reuters (TR) had contravened antitrust rules by leveraging its dominant market position to prevent customers from using RICs to tag data from any other vendor.
 In June 2013 Thomson Reuters voluntarily offered the EU Commitment : Extended RIC License (ERL) and the European Commission ceased the investigation.
 The advent of the ERL means that customers can now use RICs to tag data from other sources, making it easier to switch to alternative providers and to benefit from the cost savings this could bring.

 “The commitments offered by Thomson Reuters will enhance competition in this market.
 Financial institutions that use Reuters Instrument Codes (RIC) will now be able to switch to alternative providers more easily,” EU Competition Commissioner

 As of 19th June 2018 the ERL is no longer available to new clients.